yoannchb-pro/MoodleGPT/README.md

 - <b>Api key</b>: the openai api key.
 - <b>Code</b>: code that you will need to inject/remove the code.
-- <b>GPT Model</b>: the gpt model you want to use (by default it's "gpt-3.5-turbo").
+- <b>GPT Model</b>: the gpt model you want to use.
 You can click on the reload button to get the latest version of available gpt model for your account but you need to enter the api key first.
 - <b>Cursor indication</b>: show a pointer cursor and a hourglass to know when the request is finished.
 - <b>Title indication</b>: show some informations into the title to know for example if the code have been injected.
   <br/> ![Injected](./assets/title-injected.png)